What You Will Learn as an Online Student

 478-6 Introduction to Clinical Interviewing

-This course will enhance the development of clinical skills through understanding of both the pragmatics and the complexities of the clinical interviewing process and the treatment process as a whole.
+This course enhances the development of clinical skills through understanding of both the pragmatics and the complexities of the clinical interviewing process and the treatment process as a whole.

 479-6 Current Topics in Counseling